Zee-Star97/Goggle-Scanner/sample_code/README.md

 # PLCS CW2 CWE-119 Vulnerable Code Example

 ## Overview
-This repository contains **intentionally vulnerable code** that demonstrates **CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer**.
+This directory contains **intentionally vulnerable code** that demonstrates **CWE-119: Improper Restriction of Operations within the Bounds of a Memory Buffer**.
 The purpose of this project is **educational**, aimed at helping students, developers, and security researchers understand how buffer overflow vulnerabilities occur and how they can be identified and mitigated.

 ⚠️ **Do not use this code in production environments.**